Oberroßbach: Transport

 East of the community runs Bundesstraße 54, leading from Limburg an der Lahn to Siegen.
 The nearest Autobahn interchange is Haiger/Burbach on the A 45 (Dortmund-Aschaffenburg), some 15 km away.
 The nearest InterCityExpress stop is the train station at Montabaur on the Cologne–Frankfurt high-speed rail line.

 Established businesses

 There is in Oberroßbach Spedition Sahm, a rather large shipping business.
 There is also the Töpferei Höller, a ceramics works.
 As well, there is the Sahm galvanizing plant.

-The poll aggregator Europe Elects is also registered in Oberroßbach.